javascript-obfuscator/javascript-obfuscator/README.md

 ##### :warning: This option affects only strings that shouldn't be transformed by [`stringArrayThreshold`](#stringArrayThreshold) (or possible other thresholds in the future)

+The option has a priority over `reservedStrings` option but hasn't a priority over `conditional comments`.

 Example:
 ```ts
 	{